LambdaEngineer/LambdaEngineer/README.md

 Intel i5-10400F, cooled by a Cooler Master Hyper 212 (black edition)
 <br>
-ASUS ROG STRIX B460F motherboard
+ASUS ROG STRIX B460F motherboard (removed the RGB thingy)
 <br>
 some plain from an old oem pc of mine ram sticks clocked at 2400 MHz, 12GB, i dont recommend these, i'm too broke to get good ones
 <br>